FACE: Keeping the Circle Strong

-FACE was initiated in 1990, and currently has programs in 44 Bureau of Indian Education (BIE) funded schools.
-During its 25-year history, the number of schools implementing FACE increased from the initial six programs serving 500 families to 44 programs serving 44,743 participants, including 20,932 adults and 23,811 children in approximately 17,900 American Indian families.
+FACE was initiated in 1990, the number of schools implementing FACE increased from the initial six programs serving 500 families to 46 programs in PY18.
+FACE has served 50,690 participants, including 27,213 children and 23,477 adults in approximately 20,500 American Indian families.

 What are the goals of FACE?

 Support parents/primary caregivers in their role as their child’s first and most influential teacher

 Promote the early identification and services to children with special needs